 The profitability of DDCU is determined by our ability to manage net interest margin, non-interest revenues and non-interest expenses.
-IFRS 9 accounting standards were implemented in 2018 resulting in changes to our financial statement mainly around expected credit losses.
-A provision for credit losses of \$655,860 and DDCU's first patronage payment since 2012 of \$150,000 resulted in net income of \$1,436,436 prior to the provision for income tax of \$287,576.
-The resulting comprehensive income of
+This year there was no significant change to our provision for credit losses and after a second consecutive patronage payment allocation of \$150,000 the result is a net income of \$1,833,988 prior to the provision for income tax of \$462,021.
+The resulting comprehensive income of \$1,371,967 is up \$223,107 from 2018 and more in line with previous year's results.

-\$1,148,860 is down \$395,198 from 2017 due to the previously mentioned provision and patronage.

 The revenue streams for DDCU are loan and investment interest as well as non-interest revenue.
 Non-interest revenue is comprised of service charges on accounts, fixed asset properties, sale of insurance products, and the gross revenue from our subsidiary Shortt Insurance Brokers Ltd. As a percentage of assets, DDCU's non-interest revenues are very low when compared to other credit unions until our subsidiary revenues are included.
 The subsidiary allows DDCU to continue to increase profitability and provide a low service fee environment.
-Operating expenses for 2018 increased to \$2,280,318 which includes the expenses from Shortt Insurance Brokers Ltd. The five categories of non-interest expenses include personnel, security, organizational, occupancy and general business.
+Operating expenses for 2019 increased to \$2,447,784 (up \$167,000) which includes the expenses from Shortt Insurance Brokers Ltd. The five categories of non-interest expenses include personnel, security, organizational, occupancy and general business.